ijiraq/astroquery/docs/cadc/cadc.rst

 1.3 Run synchronous query
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-A synchronous query will not store the results at server side.
+A synchronous query will not store the resulting data table on server side.
 These queries
-must be used when the amount of data to be retrieve is 'small'.
+can be used when the number of resulting rows is 'small'.

 There is a limit of 2000 rows.
 If you need more than that, you must use asynchronous queries.